How to sell online in 6 steps: A full guide

 Among these, dropshipping is one of the fastest and easiest to leverage.
 Dropshipping is a method in which you sell products from a third-party supplier, who then ships items directly to your customer once an order comes in.

 This process is popular because of the perks that it offers, like minimal upfront costs or storage costs.
-This approach makes it easier for new merchants to break into eCommerce without the overwhelming task of manufacturing, warehousing, and shipping products.
+This approach makes it easier for new merchants to break into eCommerce (see our guide on what is eCommerce) without the overwhelming task of manufacturing, warehousing, and shipping products.
 Wix’s dropshipping solution allows you to instantly access millions of high-quality products from trusted, highly vetted suppliers.

 04. Build your eCommerce plan and brand